loftywaif002/yp-app/README.md

 ### Requirements
 1. PostgresDB must be installed locally and database should be created first
-2. Create database Ex: psql -U postgres -c 'DROP DATABASE "yp-database"' from terminal
+2. Create database Ex: psql -U postgres -c 'CREATE DATABASE "yp-database"' from terminal
 3. Database connection can be changed in models/user.js if needed

 ### Technology User